nxp-real-time-edge-sw/real-time-edge-servo/readme.md

   A CoE servo system includes a CoE servo and a motor.
 In this test, '2HSS458-EC' servo system shown as in figure below will be used.

-* A board supported on RT Edge
+* A board supported on Real-time Edge

   In this test, LS1046ARDB will be used.

   ![1576568047857](_images\1576568047857.png)

 ##### Software preparation
-*rt-edge-servo* is enabled by default for all platforms on RT Edge.
+*real-time-edge-servo* is enabled by default for all platforms on Real-time Edge.

 #####  CoE network Detection